iGaming Brazil 2025: Behind the Scenes of Top LatAm Market

-iGaming market in Brazil: Overview
+iGaming Brazil: Overview

 If you thought Brazil was only active on the football pitch or at Carnival, think again.
 The country is making just as much noise in iGaming.
 Brazil has had one of the most dynamic and complex iGaming markets in LatAm.
 As a result, after years of delays and debates, new regulations targeting licensing, taxation, and player protection finally came into effect on January 1, 2025.
 However, even with the law in place, the market is split.